codingcatfish/GTFS-Exploration/README.md

 - Plot vehicle routes on a map

 Make sure to set the file path correctly for best results.
 **GTFS** stands for **General Transit Feed Specification**, a standardized data format for public transportation.
-The sample data _GTFSData_ provides bus schedules in Manhattan.
+The [sample data](https://transitfeeds.com/p/mta/82) provides bus schedules in Manhattan.

 ## Contents
 - [Setting the file path](#Setting-the-file-path)